Our Council on Accreditation Hague-accredited adoption program is the longest-operating program of its kind in Maine.

 Adoption is a life-long commitment so we firmly believe in an educational process that allows you to make informed decisions.
 Our caring staff members are here to guide you through the entire process and to support you long after the adoption has taken place.

 We host two free adoption informational meetings every month that are open to anyone interested in learning about whether adoption is an option for your family.
-Meetings are held every last Wednesday of the month at our Portland office (527 Ocean Avenue) at 6 p.m. and the last Wednesday of the month at our Waterville office (93 Silver street) at 6 p.m.
+Meetings are held every last Wednesday of the month (December's meeting will be on Dec.
+19th) at our Portland office (527 Ocean Avenue) at 6 p.m. and our Waterville office (93 Silver street) at 6 p.m.
 If you are interested in attending one of our free informational meetings please complete this form.

 Please fill out our inquiry form or call us today at 207-873-6350 to learn more about the adoption process.